satvikp221b/-CS510-IntelliAbstract/README.md

 Chrome browser.

 ## 2. Starting the Server:
 a.
 Determine which model you want to use.
-For a non- machine learning model, use the flask.py file.
+For a non-machine learning model, use the flask.py file.
 For a model that uses BERT, use the FlaskBert.py file. <br>
 b.
 Open a terminal, navigate to the folder containing the appropriate Python file, and run it.
 This action starts